Conference agenda.

 The following sessions run at the same time.
 Participants will select one session to attend.

 In this session, two panels will show that designing for accessibility can enhance, rather than compromise, outdoor recreation experiences, and share how to include people with disabilities in outdoor recreation planning and experiences.
-In Including Disability Communities in Outdoor Recreation, BC Parks staff will share new case studies and research to equip attendees with practical insights and strategies to advance accessibility and inclusion across all areas of outdoor recreation.
-The other panel will focus on Rethinking Accessibility through handcycling and adaptive mountain biking.
+In Including Disability Communities in Outdoor Recreation BC Parks staff will share new case studies and research that will equip attendees with practical insights and strategies to advance accessibility and inclusion in all areas of outdoor recreation.
+The other panel will focus on Rethinking Accessibility through Handcycling and Adaptive Mountain Biking.
 Drawing on lived experiences and examples from across British Columbia, the speakers will highlight research in recreational cycling and disability, policy gaps, standards development, and challenges that hinder the full integration of adaptive and e-bike users.

 Knowing we share the trails with wildlife is one of the things that makes outdoor recreation special.
 So how do we make sure our presence doesn’t have a negative impact on wildlife?
 This workshop will share wildlife stewardship success stories from across species, seasons, and outdoor pursuits.
-Participants will leave with an understanding of how to stay safe and provide safe passage for wildlife – like wolverine and grizzly bears – and discuss strategies they can apply in their own backyards.
+Participants will leave with an understanding of how to stay safe and provide safe passage for wildlife, such as wolverines and grizzly bears, and will discuss strategies they can apply in their own backyards.

 Breakout sessions